JakeRoggenbuck/YC-Hackathon-Oct-2025/README.md

 #### Engineering Notes
 - Max of 500 .py files in Moss agent for now, can be scaled later but kept at a respectable size right now to minimize system latency.

+##### Why use Convex?
+- Uses a queue system to keep agent state
+- Our Mastra agents are in typescript and backend is in python.
+We would already need a HTTP server anyways, might as well use Convx as a queue for fast data retrieval.
+- We can use Reactive Queries where the Agents can subscribe to queue changes in real-time

 <img width="721" height="738" alt="image" src="https://github.com/user-attachments/assets/adc30cd0-29e2-416f-840c-129bc9b849be" />